leads-project/Leads-infinispan/atomic-factory/README.md

 In more details, when the object is created, we store both a local copy and a proxy registered as a cache listener.
 We serialize every call in a transaction consisting of a single put operation.
-When the call is de-serialized its applied to the local copy and, in case the calling process was local, the return value is returned (this mechanism is implemented via a future object).
+When the call is de-serialized its applied to the local copy and, in case the calling process was local, the tentative call value is returned (this mechanism is implemented as a future object).